EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/08-Validate-Deployment.md

 ## Ensure the Azure Flexible Server for PostgreSQL is deployed

 The `azd up` command included steps to deploy the **Azure Flexible Server for PostgreSQL**.
-This server will store all the data and information related to the solution as well as use multiple postges extensions used by the backend app to provide the multi-agent workflow functionalities.
+This server will store all the data and information related to the solution as well as use multiple postgres extensions used by the backend app to provide the multi-agent workflow functionalities.

 !!! info "Azure Flexible Server deployment"